Code-Institute-Submissions/Timtechs-CI-Project-1_JanResub/README.md

 ## Features left to implement

-* Stagehand, Dance, Sing and Acting pages
+* Dance, Sing and Acting pages
 * Images for the courses to stick to the bottom of the box
 * Contact link that takes you to the contact section on the homepage
 * Side menu so you kan reach everything from all pages